osmosis-labs/osmosis/x/gamm/twap/README.md

 ## Store layout

-We maintain twap accumulation records for every AMM pool on Osmosis.
+We maintain TWAP accumulation records for every AMM pool on Osmosis.

 Because Osmosis supports multi-asset pools, a complicating factor is that we have to store a record for every asset pair in the pool.
 For every pool, at a given point in time, we make one twap record entry per unique pair of denoms in the pool.
 If a pool has `k` denoms, the number of unique pairs is `k * (k - 1) / 2`.